 In the previous part of the chapter the apostle had proven that "there is none righteous, no not one" (v.
 10); second, he had declared "By the deeds of the Law there shall no flesh be justified" (v.
 2); then in vv.
 21-26 he had set forth the Divine way of salvation - "through faith in Christ's blood".
 In v.28, he sums up his argument by affirming "a man is justified by faith without the deeds of the Law".
 In vv.
 29,30 he proves that this is true for Jew and Gentile alike.
 Then, in v.31, he anticipates an objection: What about the Law, then?
 This was a very pertinent question.
 Twice had he said that justification was apart from the deeds of the Law.
 If, then, the Law served no purpose in effecting the salvation of sinners, has it no office at all?
 If we are saved "through faith" is the Law useless?
-Are we to understand you to mean (Paul) that the Law has been annulled?
-Not at all, is the apostle's answer: "We establish the Law."
+Are we to understand you to mean (Paul) that the Law."